raspberrypilearning/sock-puppet/en/step_2.md

 --- task ---
+### Plug in the board

-Plug your micro:bit into your computer.
+Plug the micro:bit into your computer.

 Click download, and the pair button.
 --- /task ---